neos/Neos.EventSourcingSymfonyBridge/Readme.md

 The `when*()` methods of classes implementing the `EventSubscriberInterface` and `ProjectorInterface` will be invoked whenever a corresponding event is committed to the Event Store.

 NOTE!!!
-You always have to use "when*" namings, as otherwise, the EventListenerInvoker will not properly call the right methods here.
+You always have to use "when*" namings, as otherwise, the EventListenerInvoker will not properly call the right methods here (see https://github.com/neos/Neos.EventSourcing/issues/282)

 ### Replay projection